khaors/geocompr/main.md

 ```

 The contents of the result should be as you expected:
-the function returns a positive (`1`) result for the first two points, and a negative result (represented by an empty vector, `integer(0)`) for the last two.
+the function returns a positive (`1`) result for the first two points, and a negative result (represented by an empty vector) for the last two.
-What may be unexpected is that the result comes in the form of a list.
+What may be unexpected is that the result comes in the form of a list of vectors.
-This is because topological operations in the **sf** return a sparse matrix by default, which is useful in that it reduces the memory requirements of the output from operations on multi-feature objects.
+This *sparse matrix* output only registers a relation if one exists, reducing the memory requirements of topological operations on multi-feature objects.
-To return the result as a logical vector, of the type that can be used for subsetting and other operations, the result must be returned as a *dense matrix*.
-This can be done by setting the `sparse` argument to `FALSE` as follows:
+As we saw in the previous section a *dense matrix* consisting of `TRUE` or `FALSE` values for each combination of features can also be returned when `sparse = FALSE`:

 ```r